The Ultimate Guide to Choosing the Best Profile Picture for LinkedIn

 Key Planning Decisions

-We start by aligning on purpose.
-Is this LinkedIn only, or are you building a full PR toolkit with press, speaking, and byline images?
+Planning starts by aligning on purpose.
+Is this LinkedIn only, or is a full PR toolkit with press, speaking, and byline images needed?
 Will these appear on employer brand pages?
 Internal org charts?
-The answer shapes how we shoot and what we deliver.
+The answer shapes how the shoot and delivery are handled.

 Scheduling and Look Guide

-From there, we build a simple shot list and schedule.
+From there, a simple shot list and schedule are built.
 Staff headshots usually get 10-minute slots.
 Executive portraits get 25 to 30 minutes for more nuanced work.
-We send calendar invites so everyone knows exactly when to show up.
+Calendar invites are sent so everyone knows exactly when to show up.

-We also create a lightweight look guide PDF for your team, which includes clothing colors that photograph well, neckline guidance, notes on glasses and facial hair, and whether to show or hide brand elements like company logos on jackets.
+A lightweight look guide PDF is created for teams, including clothing colors that photograph well, neckline guidance, notes on glasses and facial hair, and whether to show or hide brand elements like company logos on jackets.
+For teams seeking style consistency and the most polished results, AI-generated images can be incorporated to achieve perfect lighting and uniformity across all headshots.
 This small effort saves confusion on shoot day.

 Studio Sessions in Times Square: Consistent LinkedIn Profile Pictures at Scale